vinceHardy/datachallenge_jfr/README.md

 The team was composed of:
 - Dali Ioudarene, CentraleSupelec
-- Solene Lefevre, Faculté de Médecine du Kremlin-Bicetre
+- Solene Lefevre, Faculte de Medecine du Kremlin-Bicetre
 - Vincent Hardy, CentraleSupelec

 The team decided to compete on the liver Data Challenge.
 Technical choices are summarized in the .pdf file.